samarthdd/icap-aks-delivery/documentation.md

 ### 2.3 Create azure initial setup

-- Give any meaningfull vaule to below varibles and run it in terminal
+- Give any meaningfull vaule to below variables and run it in terminal
 ```
     export LOCATION=uksouth
     export RESOURCE_GROUP_NAME=gw-icap-tfstate